 As an employee, I have very little experience.
 In late 2003, less than a year after graduating from Uni, I resigned from the only professional job I've ever had as someone else's employee.
 In hindsight, it was a pretty simple decision: I decided not to continue in a job that didn't inspire me.
 From the moment I resigned, one of the business owners, and my mentor for the first 9 months of my 11 month tenure, stopped speaking to me.
 In fact, we've never spoken again.

 As a business owner and team leader, if a member of my team decides to move on to a new challenge, I always farewell them respectfully and wish them well for their new direction.
 I also try my best to keep a weak tie with every The Physio Co alumni, usually via social media.
 You never know when being connected to someone you know and have worked with may be helpful.

-Less than 12 months since that challenging time in 2012, at least one (and possibly two) of the guys who took a new job are re-joining The Physio Co family.
-It turns out that the grass isn’t always greener, in fact, it often turns out to be disappointing shade of brown.
-Last week I sat with a previous TPCer who’d asked if we’d have her back.
-We chatted for an hour and it was like she’d never left.
-In just a few short months, she’ll again be helping The Physio Co keep oldies mobile, safe and happy.
-She’s even trying to recruit some of her friends to re-join our family too!
+Recently, less than 12 months after a team member left The Physio Co for a new challenge, that very person is about to re-join The Physio Co family.
+It turns out that the grass isn't always greener, in fact, it often turns out to be disappointing shade of brown.
+Last week I sat with a previous TPCer who'd asked if we'd have her back.
+We chatted for an hour and it was like she'd never left.
+In just a few short months, she'll again be helping The Physio Co keep oldies mobile, safe and happy.
+She's even trying to recruit some of her friends to re-join our family too!

 Caring for the great people in your life, even when they work for someone else, is an important skill for anyone committed to building a strong and long lasting culture.
 By being honest, authentic and caring for the long term careers of your best people, you might just find that some of them take a short break and then return as an even more valuable team member.